 Our 5 gallon Brew Kit simply requires gravity and a burner to function.
-For gravity, there are several third party manufactured 3-tier brew stands available on the market, or the user can build or fashion a solution independently.
-Furthermore, burners are also widely available and run the entire gambit of price and performance, however we recommend a banjo style burner with ball valve heat shield for best results.
+For gravity, there are several third parties that manufacture 3-tier brew stands available on the market, or the user can build or fashion a solution independently.
+Furthermore, burners are also widely available and run the entire gambit of price and performance, however, we recommend a banjo style burner with ball valve heat shield for best results.

 Since each core product has extensive information contained in the individual quick start guides on setup and use, we will walk you through an average brew day to demonstrate how the system is designed to work together.

 Once all of the components are unpacked, cleaned, and ready for use.

 1. Begin by performing your volume calculations for your recipe's grist composition and weight.
 Then fill the kettle with the required strike water volume.
 Finally, heat to the desired strike temperature, using the included kettle thermometer to monitor temperature.
 Once heated some users may find it useful to preheat their mash tun before mashing in (See Mash Tun Preheat Instructions in the QSG).

 Others that are familiar with our insulated vessels, can increase their strike water temperature by a nominal amount to account for initial insulated vessel related heat loss.
 Finally, transfer your strike water from the kettle to your mash tun, and then mash in by adding your grain.
 Stir your mash thoroughly and then set aside for the duration of your mash rest on the middle tier of your gravity setup.

 2. Next, fill your kettle back up with your desired sparge water volume.
 While your mash is resting, heat your strike water to the desired temperature in your kettle, again using the kettle thermometer to monitor temperature.
 Once heated some users may find it useful to preheat their Hot Liquor Tank before adding their sparge water.